A Dirichlet Regression Model for Compositional Data with Zeros: Zero adjusted Dirichlet regression

-where ${\bf Z}$ is the $n \times D$ matrix containing the log-ratio transformed composition and ${\bf X}$ is the $n \times p$ design matrix.
-The fitted parameters ${\bf B}$ in (\ref{ait}) result in the Aitchison model. \item Use the estimates from step 2 as initial values for maximising the log-likelihood of ZADR (\ref{dirireg2}).
+where ${\bf Z}$ is the $n \times d$ matrix containing the log-ratio transformed composition and ${\bf X}$ is the $n \times p$ design matrix.
+The fitted parameters ${\bf B}$ in (\ref{ait}) result in the Aitchison model. \item[Step 3] Use the estimates from Step 2 as initial values for maximising the log-likelihood of the Dirichlet regression in (\ref{dirireg2}).
 The estimates are the initial estimated coefficients.
-If the mixed model (\ref{dirireg3}) is applied, the initial values for the precision parameter $\phi$ are randomly chosen. \item Use the initial estimated coefficients as initial values in maximising (\ref{mixdirireg2}) and obtain the final estimated coefficients. \end{enumerate}
+If the model in (\ref{dirireg3}) is applied, the initial values for the precision parameter $\phi$ are randomly chosen. \item[Step 4] Use the estimated coefficients from Step 3 as initial values in maximising the ZADR model (\ref{zadr}), and obtain the final estimated coefficients. \end{enumerate}

-When the above described procedure is implemented we have two advantages.
-At first we reduce the probability of obtaining a local instead of a global maximum of the relevant log-likelihood.
-Secondly, in this way we have two sets of estimated coefficients, the one based on the zero free composition and the one based on the full composition.
-This enables us to examine the effect of the zeros, described in the next Section.
+The advantage of using the above described procedure is that we have good starting values and reduce the probability of obtaining a local instead of a global maximum of the relevant log-likelihood.